-Do customer service staff have the ability to change the channel they are interacting with a customer on in order to better serve their needs (e.g., toggle the conversation from a phone call to a chat discussion with a customer)?
-(Percent of respondents, organizations with <100 employees)
+Do customer service staff have the ability to change the channel on which they are interacting with a customer in order to better serve their needs (e.g. toggle the conversation from a phone call to a chat discussion with a customer)?

+(Percentage of respondents, organisations with <100 employees)